Awards in the Willem C. Vis International Commercial Arbitration Moot: Awards for best memoranda in Hong Kong

 Honourable Mentions are also awarded for the best memoranda of the competition; the top memoranda receive separate prizes.
 Between 2004 and 2016, the Eric Bergsten Award was given for the Best Claimant's Memorandum in the Vis Moot (East) held in Hong Kong.
 It was renamed the David Hunter Award from 2017 onward.
 The Fali Nariman Award is given for the Best Respondent's Memorandum.

 Award for the best individual oralist during the general rounds in Hong Kong

 Honourable Mentions are awarded for the best oralists of the competition; the Neil Kaplan Award is given for the Best Oralist during the General Rounds in the Vis Moot (East) held in Hong Kong.

 Award for winner of the moot in Hong Kong

 The David Hunter Award was awarded to the team prevailing in the oral rounds in Hong Kong between 2004 and 2016.
 From 2017 onward, it was renamed the Eric Bergsten Award.
 Honourable Mentions are also awarded to teams that reach the knockout stages.
 Up until 2016, a separate winner for the Asian Division was also declared; a selection of the highest-ranking Asian teams that failed to qualify for the knockout stages would compete within a pool in a round-robin format.
+This prize was removed due to the rising performances of Asian teams.